 You can find water fleas in most pet stores, where they are commonly known as Daphnia.

-This should take care of just about any problematic algae bloom situation you might find yourself in and put you in a better spot to prevent them in the future.
+These methods should take care of just about any problematic algae bloom situation you might find yourself in.

 If you need more advice you can leave me a comment below and I’ll make sure to quickly respond.